 On behalf of The Law Office of Gustavo E. Frances, P.A.

 It takes time to get over a divorce.
 There will be lingering tensions over child custody and child support issues.
 Other contentious issues related to co-parenting may also arise.
-The truth is that divorce recovery can be a slow process you are not prepared to handle on your own without having a Fort Lauderdale divorce attorney representing your interests and those of your family.
+The truth is that divorce recovery can be a slow process you are not prepared to handle on your own without having a Fort Lauderdale divorce lawyer representing your interests and those of your family.

-Every couple’s situation and circumstances leading to a separation are different therefore parenting through a divorce can be a difficult process for most divorced parents.
+Every couple’s situation and circumstances leading to separation are different therefore parenting through a divorce can be a difficult process for most divorced parents.
 Co-parenting can become an impossible mission.
 Notwithstanding your former spouse’s level of maturity and respect, you should keep the divorce process as amicable as possible.
 It is possible to keep your behavior under control and continue being an excellent parent, even after a harshly contested divorce.

-- Fighting over belongings – Many divorcees tend to fight over marital property, which seems like the natural thing to do.
-However, when the battle involves things such as toys, clothes and other belongings, it can get pretty ugly.
+- Fighting over belongings: Many divorcees tend to fight over marital property, which seems like the natural thing to do.
+However, when the battle involves things such as toys, clothes, and other belongings, it can get pretty ugly.
 This should not be a problem as these items can be transported to both homes.
 Even if you have limited funds, don’t start a fight over toys and clothes.
 Also, children should not feel guilty about their parents’ disagreements.
 Even if your former spouse refuses to cooperate, you can act differently and suggest things such as washing your children’s clothes and returning them when they go back to your ex’s house.

-- When your children decide where to stay – This is a common mistake many divorced parents make.
+- When your children decide where to stay: This is a common mistake many divorced parents make.
 Children should not have to make these difficult decisions.
 Some children feel okay about making those decisions while others may avoid stressful situations they don’t want to be part of.
 Again, it all depends on how amicable your divorce process was and how cooperative your former spouse is.

-- Talking bad about your former spouse – Don’t do it.
+- Talking bad about your former spouse: Don’t do it.
 It says a lot about you and it may complicate things further down the road.
 Your children shouldn’t have to decide between you and your former spouse.

-Contact a Fort Lauderdale divorce attorney
+Contact a Fort Lauderdale Divorce Attorney

 Parenting is hard, especially through and after divorce.
 Just remember you are in control of your actions and you can choose to be a good parent in spite of all the negativity around you.
 Being a single parent can be a scary experience at first but you will eventually become a master at it.
 Call us today.
 We can help handle your divorce or any other family law matter you are currently facing.